Skip to main content

 Loss of Anti-inflammatory Effects Rise in pro-inflammatory cytokines.
 Chronic inflammation contributing to atherosclerosis.

-This evidence underscores the importance of viewing perimenopause as a critical period for assessment.
+This evidence underscores the importance of viewing perimenopause as a critical period for cardiovascular health assessment.
 Addressing symptoms through targeted protocols, such as hormonal optimization with low-dose testosterone and progesterone where clinically appropriate, can be part of a comprehensive strategy.
 These interventions aim to restore a degree of biological balance, thereby mitigating the downstream effects on the cardiovascular system and supporting long-term wellness.

 Academic